How to Grow Weed in South AfricaGianenzo Sapgnuolo

 Contains high amounts of nitrogen, phosphorus and potassium which boost the growth of roots, shoots and leaves.
 Phosphorus is used for energy within the plant, during the vegetative stages it is needed in high amounts to build all the new plant organs.
 Nitrogen is used to make complex structures inside the leaves that turn light into food for your plant.
 Potassium is important for cell functioning, cell walls and root growth.

 Rich in potassium and phosphorus, however the levels of nitrogen are significantly lowered.
 During the bloom stage, less nitrogen is needed to develop flowers.
 Low concentrations of nutrients are going into growing large fan leaves and a root system during this stage.
-The plant can now focus the use of the potassium and phosphorus for flowers.
+The plant can now focus on the use of potassium and phosphorus for flowers.

-No matter how much NPK you give your ladies, plants deficient in these micro nutrients will be dwarfed, as plant functions start to slow down.
+No matter how much NPK you give your ladies, plants deficient in these micronutrients will be dwarfed, as plant functions start to slow down.